ReScience-Archives/Henriques-Rokem-Garyfallidis-St-Jean-Peterson-Correia-2017/article/Henriques-Rokem-Garyfallidis-St-Jean-Peterson-Correia-2017.md

 synthetic data was generated for six different acquisition parameters sets that are summarized in Table @tbl:table2.

+Although Hoy et al. (2014) only reported the latter analysis for the higher FA level, here the lower FA values of 0 was also assessed.
+According to the original article, this optimization analysis was also done for the fixed f-value of 0.5.
+As the previous two simulations, tests were repeated 12000 times (for 120 diffusion tensor direction each repeated 100 times).
+Fitting performances was quantified using the mean squared error of the the free water DTI FA, $f$ and MD estimates (see Simulation 2).

+\clearpage

 Table: The six different acquisition parameter set tested {#tbl:table2}

 Number of shells  b-values ($s/mm^{2}$)                      Directions per shell